obiorag/obiorag.github.io/about.md

 <div style="max-width: 900px; margin: 0 auto 2.5rem auto; line-height: 1.6;">
   <h2 style="margin-top: 0;">Biography</h2>
   <p>
     I am a Mathematics Ph.D. candidate at <strong>Purdue University</strong> specializing in partial differential equations (PDEs) and inverse wave scattering.
-My research focuses on developing rigorous mathematical frameworks and computational sampling methods to reconstruct hidden geometries from acoustic and electromagnetic wave data.
+My research focuses on developing rigorous mathematical frameworks and computational sampling methods to reconstruct hidden geometries from elastic and flexural wave data.
   </p>
   <p>
     Prior to Purdue, I earned my M.S. in Applied Mathematics from NJIT, focusing on underwater acoustics and finite element methods.
 Outside of core technical research, I am deeply invested in the human and foundational sides of mathematics, serving as the founder of the <strong>Math History Seminar</strong>.